-This annex contains information about the changes made in the Observation, Sampling and Specimen models between Observations and measurements v2.0 (ISO 19156:2011, edition 1) and Observations, measurements and samples v3.0 (ISO 19156:2020, edition 2).
+This annex contains information about the changes made in the Observation, Sampling and Specimen models between Observations and Measurements v2.0 (ISO 19156:2011, edition 1) and Observations, Measurements and Samples v3.0 (ISO 19156:2020, edition 2).
 It is intended for readers familiar with the O&M v2.0 and ISO 19156:2011 and provides detailed migration guidance for information systems and application schemas based on the O&M concepts.

 Package and requirements class structure